themeblvd/theme-blvd-layout-builder/readme.txt

 = 2.1.4 - 05/31/2017 =

+* Fixed: Minor PHP warnings on some server configurations.

 = 2.1.3 - 05/13/2017 =

 * Fixed: Elements with nested sortable options - like Tabs, Toggles, Google Maps, etc - not saving properly after initially being dragged from one section to another.